TimurKady/django-fast-treenode/docs/api.md

     - `right-sibling`: the node will be moved to the position after the target node;
     - `last-sibling`: the node will be the new rightmost sibling of the target node;
     - `sorted-sibling`: the new node will be moved after sorting by the treenode_sort_field field;
-    - first-child: the node will be the first child of the target node;
+    - `first-child`: the node will be the first child of the target node;
-    - last-child: the node will be the new rightmost child of the target
+    - `last-child`: the node will be the new rightmost child of the target
-    - sorted-child: the new node will be moved after sorting by the treenode_sort_field field.
+    - `sorted-child`: the new node will be moved after sorting by the treenode_sort_field field.

 - `save` : if `save=true`, the node will be saved in the tree.
 Otherwise,  the method will return a model instance with updated fields: parent field and position in sibling list.

 Before using this method, the model instance must be correctly created with all required fields defined.
 If the model has required fields, then simply creating an object and calling insert_at() will not work, because Django will raise an exception.